 As lead trial counsel, Glen has won dozens of trials in Federal and State courts and before arbitration panels for DuPont, Morgan Stanley, Ascend Performance Materials, Guardian/Park Avenue Securities, Bankers Financial, Lincolnshire Management, Sun Chemical, Paul Stuart, Global Brands Marketing, Compass Partners International and Whirlpool.
-Glen combines top-flight trial instincts and skills (particularly cross-examination) with an affinity for and training in complex economic problems to present the client’s case in a direct and persuasive manner.
-Glen recently recovered over $100 million in a matter involving international finance.
+Glen combines top-flight trial instincts and skills (cross examination and openings/closings) with an affinity for and training in complex economic problems to present the client’s case in a direct and persuasive manner.
+Glen recently recovered over $100 Million in a matter involving international finance and in 2022 acted as lead trial counsel for Tronox Limited in a multiweek jury trial in Delaware in a half billion-dollar breach of contract litigation arising out of a failed corporate divestiture.

 Commercial and Securities Litigation

-Recent trial work includes winning $9 million in a rare trial in the NY Commercial Division in a complex breach of contract case involving indemnification claims stemming from a corporate transaction and an underlying environmental suit, a four-week arbitration in a dispute between private equity partners and a three-week arbitration over alleged market manipulation on an electronic exchange's commodities index.
+Glen’s recent trial work (in addition to the 2022 Delaware trial) includes winning $9 million in a rare full trial in the NY Commercial Division in a complex breach of contract case involving indemnification claims stemming from a corporate transaction and an underlying environmental suit, a four-week arbitration in a dispute between private equity partners and a three-week arbitration over alleged market manipulation on an electronic exchange’s commodities index.
 Prior to this, he won a trial in New York Supreme Court invalidating facially valid promissory notes worth millions of dollars on the grounds that the purchaser of a corporation should not have to pay off notes which really represented capital contributions rather than debt.
 In Federal Court, Glen won the trial of a $30 million breach of contract claim brought by the Italian clothing company Diesel against its U.S. licensee/distributor.
 For Compass Partners International, he won an arbitration involving a joint venture agreement for the distribution of a prominent Italian brand in the U.S. Glen has also won FINRA arbitrations regarding MBS trading disputes.